Joao4569/ocean-basket-restaurant/README.md

     - I made use of Github issues to create and manage my user stories and for future defects if they arise.
     - I also came up with user story acceptance criteria which I added to the user stories on Github issues.
     - I allocated each user story with user story points, just as good practice.
-    - A product backlog was also created using Github molestones, and managed throughout the development of the project in order to structure my development process.
+    - A product backlog was also created using Github milestones, and managed throughout the development of the project in order to structure my development process.
     - As the build developed I would make refinements to the backlog.
     - I also created an iteration milestone on Github for use in this project as a timebox.
     - I made use of MoSCow prioritization by creating labels on Github and allocating them to the relevant user stories.